Deathbringer98/NLTK-ChatBot-/README.md

 ## Usage
 1. Clone or download the repository to your local machine.
 2. Make sure you have Python installed.
-3. Install the necessary dependencies by running `pip install -r requirements.txt`.
+3. Install the necessary dependencies by running the installation prompt in the terminal ` pip install nltk
 4. Run the chatbot by executing the `pybot.py` script.

 ## Contributions